LonWood Performa Full Bolt 5.5 mm x 6x60 Ft.

 However, because of the high temperatures used in hot yoga workouts, you will need to make sure the yoga studio flooring seams are heat welded after the installation process.
 The heat welding will ensure that moisture cannot penetrate the seams of the flooring sections, preventing odors.
 Additionally, the heat in a hot yoga studio room could penetrate the seams and cause the adhesive to fail.
 A welded seam will keep this from occurring.

 This vinyl bonded foam roll has many options beyond hot yoga and traditional yoga studio flooring ideas, including aerobic flooring, dance studio flooring and athletic gym flooring.
 The vinyl flooring stands up to many kinds of use cases because of its sturdiness.
 However, it is not suitable for use with tap shoes.
-Dancers wearing softer shoes or working out in bare feet have success with our hot yoga flooring.
+Dancers wearing softer shoes or without shoes have success with our hot yoga flooring.

 Preparing for Installation